PrefectHQ/prefect-gcp/docs/index.md

 ### Using Prefect with Google Secret Manager

-`prefect_gcp` allows you to interact with Google Secret Manager within your Prefect flows.
-Be sure to additionally [install](#installation) the Secret Manager extra!
+`prefect_gcp` allows you to read and write secrets with Google Secret Manager within your Prefect flows.
+Be sure to [install] `prefect-gcp` (#installation) with the Secret Manager extra!

 The provided code snippet shows how you can use `prefect_gcp` to write a secret to the Secret Manager, read the secret data, delete the secret, and finally return the secret data.